Kristopher-Ray/polaris-us.org/content/updates/the-top-105-foreign-policy-failures-of-the-biden-presidency.md

 visible: true
 draft: false
 featured: false
-title: "The Top 105 Foreign Policy Failures of the Biden Presidency: A Timeline"
+title: "The Top 105 Foreign Policy Failures of the Biden-Harris Presidency: A Timeline"
 date: 2024-06-22T17:14:05.389Z
 summary: Never in our imagination did we believe that President Biden would decimate U.S. power and influence as quickly and as drastically as he has.